 - There are huge cracks and crevices that cover the surface of this planet.

 - Another fun Top kid facts about Venus is that this planet rotates backward compared to other planets.

-- The sun rises in the West and it sets in the East.
+- The sun rises in the East and it sets in the West.

 - One whole day in Venus will be as long as 117 Earth days.

 - The atmospheric pressure is 92 times the atmospheric pressure of the Earth.